zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-5.md

 I begin our story by saying that I’ve always been a pretty ca utious investor.
 Someone who is “cautious” is someone who is careful, someon e who doesn’t take a lot of risks.
 An “investor” is someone who buys some so rt of stock or bond or a financial instrument that allows you to make more m oney.
 You can also invest in a business, you can invest in buying a building; t here are many different ways of being an investor.

  I say that I like my investments to be conservative and I only invest in sure things.
 When we talk about an investment being “conservat ive,” we mean it is an investment with very little risk: something that is not risky,  something that will not likely lose money.
 A “sure thing” is something that is gua ranteed to succeed, something that cannot go wrong, cannot fail.
-The word  “sure” has a couple of different meanings in English; take a look at our Lear ning Guide for some additional explanations.
+The word  “sure” has a couple of different meanings in English; take a look at our Learning Guide for some additional explanations.

 “Recently, though,” I say, “I’ve been tempted to take mor e risk.”
 To “tempt” someone is to make someone want to do something because i t seems like a good thing.
 If you see a very nice apple pie, somethin g that looks good to eat, you might say, “That pie is very tempting.”
 It is tempti ng me; it makes me want to do something.
 I’ve been tempted recently to take more risks.
 A “risk” is a possibility that something bad might happen.
-So it’s som ething that you do that could turn out to be good, it could turn out to be ba d.
+So it’s som ething that you do that could turn out to be good, it could turn out to be bad.

 My friend Bernie is a very successful fund manager.
 A “fu nd manager” is a person whose job it is to invest money for other people, to find ways of making money for other people.
 This friend of mine, Bernie,  is willing to let me get in on one of his schemes.
 “To get in on (something)” is to b ecome involved or to participate in something, especially something that isn’t  available to everyone and is just beginning.
 “To get in on the ground floo r” is another expression similar to this, meaning to be part of something from the very beginning, especially some sort of business venture.
 If you were sma rt and you bought stock in Google when they first went public – when they fi rst started selling stock, you got in on the ground floor; you got there at the beginning and benefited from their increasing wealth.
 “To get in” has a couple of m eanings, however, in English, so be sure to take a look at the Learning Guide  for some additional explanations.
 A “scheme” (scheme) is a plan to do somethi ng, especially a secret plan, a plan that might require a lot of thoug ht and creativity.
 It’s often used in a negative way, however, but here it’s being use d as a positive thing.